Alessandro Ferrero La Marmora: Military record

 He participated in the Battle of Goito (1848) during the First Italian War of Independence and served as a division commander in the Crimean War.

 Death

-He died at Balaklava from cholera shortly after disembarking there during the Crimean War.
+He died in Balaklava from cholera shortly after disembarking there during the Crimean War.
 A memorial bust was erected outside among the statues and monuments of patriots on the Janiculum hill in Rome.
 The Giardino La Marmora in Turin is a park which includes a life-size bronze statue.